camunda/camunda-bpm-examples/dmn-engine/dmn-engine-java-main-method/README.md

 ![Dish Decision]

 You can find the corresponding DMN XML file [dish-decision.dmn11.xml] in the resources.
-To modify it you can use the [Camunda DMN online modeler].
+To modify it you can use the [Camunda Modeler].

 ## Code Walkthrough